MirageNet/Mirage/doc/docs/guides/remote-actions/rpc-examples.md

 ### Generated code

-Weaver moves the user code into a new function and then replace the body of the RPC with an internal send call.
+Weaver moves the user code into a new function and then replaces the body of the RPC with an internal send call.

-RPCs are registered using the classes static constructor with methods that will read all the parameter and then invoke the user code method.
+RPCs are registered using the classes static constructor with methods that will read all the parameters and then invoke the user code method.

 ```cs
 public class Player : NetworkBehaviour